HunterValentine98/Stock-Analysis/README.md

 # Stock-Analysis

 ## Overview of Project
-In this project, we were given data by Louise.
-Louise is working on his own play, titled Fever, and would like us to analyze the data he provided to us about other kickstarter projects to see how they performed in certain categories.
+In this project, we are tasked with helping our friend Steve.
+He just graduated from college, and his parents are going to be his first clients for his new finance job.
+They are looking to specifically invest in green energy.
+Steve has gotten the data on a few green energy comapnies and wants us to simplify the data to display the performance of the companies' stocks in 2017 and in 2018.
+In addition to this, he would like us to refactor a VBA script so that it runs the analysis quicker than before.